 We now removed the reference to the "cocktail party effect" from the introduction.
 Additionally, we addressed the distinction between our self-bias measurement and other cognitive domains in the limitation section (in p.22).

-Reviewer Comment 1.4 —Other Issues: The paper uses the term Self Perceptual Matching Task (SPMT).
+“This implies that further investigation is necessary to assess the robustness and reliability of other variations of the SMT, as well as other tasks used to measure SPE.
+This is particularly crucial given findings suggesting that different cognitive measures of self-biases may exhibit considerable independence from one another (Nijhof et al., 2020). ” Reviewer Comment 1.4 —Other Issues: The paper uses the term Self Perceptual Matching Task (SPMT).
 It is not a commonly used term to describe this task, and several authors argued that the matching task introduced by Sui et al 2012 is not a perceptual task, so it shouldn’t be described as a perceptual matching task.
 If the authors want to introduce a new term to the literature then probably it will be better to choose a less contentious term, perhaps just the Self Matching Task?

 Reply: Thank you for your insightful comment regarding the terminology used in our paper.